 He made not lord; such title to himself

-To question the right of humans to rule over other humans, without their consent, was at that time utterly unthinkable.
+To question the right of humans to rule over other humans without their consent was at that time utterly unthinkable.
 All advanced societies were like this.
 How could they be otherwise?
 Was this not the very structure of the universe?
 Did the sun not rule the day?
 Did the moon not rule the night?
-Was there not in heaven itself a hierarchy of the gods?
+Was there not a hierarchy of the gods in heaven itself?
 Already implicit here is the deep ambivalence the Torah would ultimately show toward the very institution of kingship, the rule of “man over men.”

-The third implication lies in the sheer paradox of God saying “Let us make man in our image, after our likeness.”
+The third implication lies in the sheer paradox of God saying, “Let us make man in our image, after our likeness.”
 We sometimes forget, when reading these words, that in Judaism God has no image or likeness.
 To make an image of God is to transgress the second of the Ten Commandments and to be guilty of idolatry.
-Moses emphasized that at the revelation at Sinai, “You saw no likeness, you only heard the sound of words.”
+Moses emphasised that at the Revelation at Sinai, “You saw no likeness, you only heard the sound of words.”
+(Deut.
+4:12)

 God has no image because He is not physical.
 He transcends the physical universe because He created it.
 Therefore He is free, unconstrained by the laws of matter.
-That is what God means when he tells Moses that His name is “I will be what I will be,” and later when, after the sin of the golden calf, he tells him, “I will have mercy on who I will have mercy.”
+That is what God means when He tells Moses that His name is “I will be what I will be” (Ex.
+3:14), and later when, after the sin of the Golden Calf, He tells him, “I will have mercy on whom I will have mercy.”
 God is free, and by making us in His image, He gave us also the power to be free.

 This, as the Torah makes clear, was God’s most fateful gift.
 Given freedom, humans misuse it.
 Adam and Eve disobey God’s command.
 Cain murders Abel.
-By the end of the parsha we find ourselves in the world before the Flood, filled with violence to the point where God regretted that He had ever created humanity.
-This is the central drama of Tanakh and of Judaism as a whole.
+By the end of the parsha we find ourselves in the world about to be destroyed by the Flood, for it is filled with violence to the point where God regretted that He had ever created humanity.
+This is the central drama of Tanach and of Judaism as a whole.
 Will we use our freedom to respect order or misuse it to create chaos?
 Will we honour or dishonour the image of God that lives within the human heart and mind?

-These are not ancient questions only.
+These are not only ancient questions.
 They are as alive today as ever they were in the past.
-The question raised by serious thinkers, ever since Nietzsche argued in favour of abandoning both God and the Judeo-Christian ethic, is whether justice, human rights, and the unconditional dignity of the human person are capable of surviving on secular grounds alone?
+The question raised by serious thinkers – ever since Nietzsche argued in favour of abandoning both God and the Judeo-Christian ethic – is whether justice, human rights, and the unconditional dignity of the human person are capable of surviving on secular grounds alone?
 Nietzsche himself thought not.

-Momentous ideas made the West what it is: human rights, the abolition of slavery, the equal worth of all, and justice based on the principle that right is sovereign over might.
-All ultimately derived from the statement in the first chapter of the Torah that we are made in God’s image and likeness.
-No other text has had a greater influence on moral thought, nor has any other civilization ever held a higher vision of what we are called on to be.
+Momentous ideas made the West what it is, ideas like human rights, the abolition of slavery, the equal worth of all, and justice based on the principle that right is sovereign over might.
+All of these ultimately derived from the statement in the first chapter of the Torah that we are made in God’s image and likeness.
+No other text has had a greater influence on moral thought, nor has any other civilisation ever held a higher vision of what we are called on to be.

-What I take to be the meaning is of the story of Adam and Eve and the tree of knowledge must wait for another time.
-In the meantime see Maimonides, The Guide for the Perplexed, I: 2.
+What I take to be the meaning is of the story of Adam and Eve and the Tree of Knowledge is for another time.
+In the meantime, see Maimonides, The Guide for the Perplexed, I:2.